 Enter your loan information to get an estimated breakdown of how much you'll pay over the lifetime of your loan.

-To create a bookkeeping system for your business, you can start with blank Excel spreadsheets or find Excel spreadsheet templates online that fit your needs.
-Depending on your experience level, using templates may be an easier way to start.
+To create a bookkeeping system for your business, you can start with a blank Excel spreadsheet or use our spreadsheet template.
+Depending on your experience level, using a template may be an easier way to get started.
 Use the following steps to set up your bookkeeping system in Excel.

 1. Keep your business and personal finances separate

-Before you take a deep-dive into your business finances, an essential first step is to ensure you’re making your bookkeeping process as simple as possible.
+Before you set up your bookkeeping spreadsheet, an essential first step is to ensure you can isolate your business transactions with ease.
 The easiest way to do so is to keep your business and personal finances separate with a business checking account.
 If you keep all of your finances in the same account and commingle business and personal funds, you risk making your finances very confusing.
 It can be hard to differentiate which transactions are personal and which are for your business, which can make bookkeeping difficult and create undue stress and confusion during tax time.

 With a separate business account, you can easily track your business cash flow.
 This will help you claim tax deductions, protect your assets from liability, and gain access to certain funds that are business-only.
 Having a business checking account will also legitimize your business with your customers.

-Novo offers one of the best business checking accounts.
-No hidden fees, no minimum balance requirements, and dozens of business software integrations are just a few reasons why Novo is built to help your business thrive.
+Novo offers one of the most popular business checking accounts for small businesses.
+With no hidden fees, no minimum balance requirements, a free invoicing tool, and dozens of business software integrations, Novo is built to help your business thrive.

-Learn more about Novo business checking and why it’s the preferred platform for over 175,000 businesses.
+Learn more about Novo business checking and why it’s the preferred platform for more than 200,000 businesses.

 2. Decide what accounting method you want to use